-330.8 PHYSICAL EXAMINATIONS
+330.8 MEDICAL EXAMINATIONS

-If a child has been the victim of sexual abuse requiring a medical examination, the responding officer shall contact the Watch Commander.
-The Family Protection Unit Sergeant will be notified so that arrangements can be made by the Victim Advocate or by detectives to transport the child to the Multi-Disciplinary Interview Center (MDIC) "Safe Harbor for a medicolegal examination by a Registered Nurse/Sexual Assault Nurse Examiner (RN/SANE).
+If the child has been the victim of sexual abuse requiring medical examination, the responding officers shall contact the Watch Commander.
+The Family Protection Unit Sergeant will be notified so that arrangements can be made by the victim advocate or detectives to transport the child to the Multi-Disciplinary Center-Safe Harbor for an examination by a Registered Nurse/SART Nurse.
+If the child has been the victim of abuse that requires a medical examination, detectives should obtain consent for such examination from the appropriate parent, guardian or agency having legal custody of the child.
+The detective should also arrange for the child's transportation to MDIC-Safe Harbor.

-The Family Protection Unit Sergeant shall ensure that the detectives advise the victim and/or victim's guardian that they have the right to have a sexual assault victim counselor and/or the person of their choice present during the medicolegal examination.
-The Family Protection Unit Sergeant shall ensure that the detectives contact The Coalition for Family Harmony, Ventura County's local rape counseling center, and notify them that a medicolegal examination will take place.
-The Coalition will also be advised of the victim's request concerning who they wish to attend the medicolegal examination.
-In all cases the victim shall be provided a Department Sexual Assault Information document that provides information to sexual assault victims per § 13701 of the Penal Code.
+The Family Protection Unit Supervisor shall ensure that the detectives advise the victim and/or victim's guardian that they have the right to have a Sexual Assault Victim Counselor or the person of their choice present during the medicolegal examination.
+The Family Protection Unit Supervisor shall ensure that the detectives contact the Coalition for Family Harmony, Ventura County's Local Rape Counseling Center, and notify them that an examination will take place.
+The Coalition will also be advised of the victim's request concerning who they wish to attend the examination.
+In all cases, the victim shall be provided a document containing victim services information pursuant to §13701 of the Penal Code.